 - Fred Holzhauer, Dana Johnson, “Noncaustic Cleaning in the Brewery”, The New Brewer, March/April, 1996, page 78.

-Dana Johnson has been with Birko R&D since 1979 and is Manager of the CON-TACT-IT® Bacteria Detection System.
+Dana Johnson has been with Birko R&D since 1979.
 He has authored several articles on cleaning and sanitizing in the brewery.

 Damon Swanson was the COO of Birko.
 He took graduate degrees in microbiology from the Colorado State University School of Veterinary Medicine & Biomedical Sciences